About Me

 ½ tbsp red wine vinegar

-• Add the liquid mix ingredients into the large bowl with the dry ingredients.
-Begin mixing with a knife or spatula.
+• Now add the vital wheat gluten.
+Begin mixing with a knife or spatula until just combined without overworking the dough.
 You will probably need to finish by hand: it's not necessary to kned the dough, just mix everything thoroughly.

 While warm the chorizo stays fairly soft, but it goes harder as it cools, and if left overnight, ends up with a texture very similar to the real thing.
 It keeps well wthout refrigeration: up to about a week, as long as it isn't in too moist an environment.